 What is an Air hose?

-Also, rubber type material is known to withstand abuse and still flexible even in cold climate.
+Also, rubber-type material is known to withstand abuse and is still flexible even in a cold climate.

 What differentiates a 3/8 inch air hose from a ½ inch type?